aazaff/portfolio/README.md

 + [Macrostrat Database Paleogeography](www.macrostrat.org/api/paleogeography) These maps can be accessed using the Macrostrat Database's paleogeography route.
 + [Paleobiology Database Navigator](www.paleobiodb.org/navigator) These maps underlie the paleogeographic maps in the Paleobiology Database's data visualization tool.

-## machine learning in geodeepdive
+## Machine Learning in Geodeepdive
 Fifty percent of my current appointment is funded by the [GeoDeepDive Database](https://geodeepdive.org/) initiative.
 GeoDeepDive is a digital library of scientific documents (e.g., articles, books, reports).
 We take these documents from our publishing partners (e.g., Elsevier, Wiley) and process them into data analyzable products: natural language processing (NLP), optical character recognition (OCR), and sophisticated elasticsearch tuples for various dictionary terms (e.g., documents mentioning certain countries, minerals, or organisms).

 ### excerpt